 Possible short-term reactions include:

-A very small number of cases may experience short-term emotional fluctuations due to discrepancies between reality and ideal career expectations.
+A very small number of cases may experience short-term emotional fluctuations due to discrepancies between real and ideal careers.
 Therapists must establish a safe space for expression.
-Severe cases might require combined medication or psychotherapy, with close monitoring.
+Severe cases may require combined medication or psychotherapy, with close monitoring.

-Contraindications include: Acute mental illness episodes, severe dissociative disorders, or individuals with unstable suicidal tendencies.
-A mental status examination is necessary before starting therapy.
+Contraindications include: acute mental illness episodes, severe dissociative disorders, or individuals with unstable suicidal tendencies.
+Mental status examinations are necessary before proceeding with therapy.

 Precautions:

-Combining with psychological therapy requires careful planning.
+Combining with psychotherapy requires careful planning.
 For example, when used alongside antidepressant medication, the goal-setting phase should be extended.
-When integrated with occupational therapy (OT), the timing of skills training and psychological adjustment should be coordinated.
+When integrated with occupational therapy (OT), coordination of skills training and psychological adjustment timing is necessary.

 It is important to distinguish this from services provided by employment agencies to avoid conflating psychological counseling with job placement procedures.
-Integrating with workplace stress management courses can improve efficacy by 30%.
+Integrating with workplace stress management courses can improve effectiveness by 30%.

-According to Taiwan's Ministry of Labor 2022 follow-up report, unemployed individuals who received comprehensive career counseling had a 78% employment rate within six months, significantly higher than the 45% of those who did not receive counseling.
-The Job Satisfaction Scale (JSO) showed a 2.3 standard deviation increase in work engagement among counseled individuals.
+According to Taiwan’s Ministry of Labor 2022 follow-up report, unemployed individuals who received comprehensive career counseling had a 78% employment rate within six months, significantly higher than the 45% of those who did not receive counseling.
+The Job Satisfaction Scale (JSO) indicates that participants’ work engagement increased by 2.3 standard deviations.

 Alternatives include:

-Non-therapeutic options such as employment agency services can provide job listings but cannot address anxiety or self-awareness issues related to career choices.
-Severe cases still require professional career counseling.
+Non-therapeutic options like employment agency services can provide job listings but cannot address anxiety or self-awareness issues related to career choices.
+Severe cases still require professional career counseling intervention.

-It is recommended to organize personal interests, skills list, and past work experiences before beginning.
-Prepare recent health assessment reports and clarify career goals, such as transition directions or skill enhancement needs.
-During the initial consultation, honestly disclose health limitations or sources of psychological stress to facilitate personalized planning.
+It is recommended to organize personal career interests, skills list, and past work experiences before beginning.
+Prepare recent mental and physical health assessment reports and clarify career goals, such as career change directions or skill enhancement needs.
+During the initial consultation with the counselor, be honest about health limitations or sources of psychological stress to facilitate personalized planning.

-How to adjust mindset if feeling frustrated during career counseling?Career transitions often induce anxiety.
-It is advisable to discuss emotional fluctuations with the counselor and practice positive self-talk.
-Keeping a journal to track progress, breaking goals into small steps, and reviewing weekly achievements can boost confidence.
-If emotional distress persists over two weeks, seek professional support or counseling resources promptly.
+How should I adjust my mindset if I feel frustrated during career counseling?Career transformation often involves anxiety.
+It is advisable to actively discuss emotional fluctuations with the counselor and practice positive self-talk.
+Keeping a journal to track progress and breaking large goals into small steps can help build confidence by weekly review of achievements.
+If emotional distress persists for more than two weeks, seek immediate professional support and consider referral to psychological counseling services.

-Will career counseling affect current job performance?Initially, there may be brief distraction due to adaptation to new plans, but professional counselors will help schedule "work-therapy" sessions, such as conducting consultations outside working hours.
-Communicate with employers about the necessity of treatment to request flexible working hours.
-If career adjustments involve transitioning to a new job, counselors will provide phased plans to minimize impact on current employment.
+Will the career counseling process affect my current job performance?Initially, there may be brief distraction due to adapting to new plans, but professional counselors will help schedule "work-therapy" sessions, such as conducting consultations outside working hours.
+Communicate with your employer about the necessity of treatment to request flexible working hours.
+If the career adjustment involves a job change, counselors will provide phased plans to minimize impact on your current job.

-How to maintain the effectiveness of career planning after therapy?After completing formal counseling, it is recommended to have follow-up consultations with the counselor every quarter and establish self-monitoring mechanisms, such as monthly goal assessments.
+How can I maintain the effectiveness of my career plan after therapy?After completing formal counseling, it is recommended to have follow-up consultations with your counselor every quarter and establish self-monitoring mechanisms, such as monthly goal assessments.
 Joining peer support groups to share experiences and encourage each other is beneficial.
-Continuing to participate in career development seminars or skills training can consolidate therapy results and adapt to industry changes.
+Continuing to attend career development seminars or skill training can consolidate therapy results and help adapt to industry changes.

 What are the long-term impacts of career counseling on mental and physical health?Research shows that good career planning can reduce over 40% of work-related anxiety symptoms and increase life satisfaction by 65%.
-Regular career assessments help prevent burnout, and stress management skills learned during counseling (such as time management and interpersonal communication strategies) can be applied in daily life, fostering long-term psychological resilience.
+Regular career assessments help prevent burnout, and stress management skills learned during counseling (such as time management and interpersonal communication strategies) can be transferred to daily life, fostering long-term psychological resilience.